+Please refer to our COMMUNITY HANDBOOK for detailed performer policies and information.
 In addition to providing the best comedy in Austin, it is our goal to provide a friendly, welcoming environment to audience and students.
 Please observe the following policies:

 - Act Professionally and enthusiastically (Show up 30 minutes prior to your shows and be prepared and sober)

 - Dress Appropriately (Wear shoes, no shorts, be neat and presentable for shows)

 - Create a good theater environment

 - Do not create excessive noise before or during shows in the lobby.
 When in the hallway waiting to take the stage, please be absolutely silent.